kevinyswong/kevinyswong.github.io/index.md

   changed all that was good about the city!
 The History Collection has
   <a href="https://historycollection.com/living-hell-new-yorks-tenements-were-nightmares-in-the-early-1900s/">provided</a>
   photos for all to see how spectacular the good old days were!
 These are some of the highest quality images I've seen.
-Oh!
-How breathtaking!
+Oh, how breathtaking!
 But the haughty city mayor and regulators thought they were doing the public a service when they wanted to pass some laws!
 Surely, the landlords had their tenants' best interests in mind!
 How can anyone blame them for not installing windows or